charleyah/JankWorks/JankWorks.Game/README.md

 | `ForkRender`                  | `IParallelRenderable` | No            |
 | `JoinRender`                  | `IParallelRenderable` | No            |

 `*` - while methods `SubscribeInputs` and `UnsubscribeInputs` don't support `async`, any method they subscribe to listen for user input do support `async`.
-For example a method subscribed to a key is press can be modified with `async`.
+For example a method subscribed to a key press can be modified with `async`.

 `**` - By default the `Render` method does not support `async` but can be configured to do so.
 See *Async & Interval Behaviour*.